Accelerated Aging? Chronic Pain? It is NOT Bad Genes, Bad Germs or Bad Luck!

 Carol Vander Stoep’s decade of in-depth research into how oral conditions impact functional health has led to increasing world interest in various facets of her work.
 For instance, a number of dentists in India, intrigued by her 2012 interview with Dr. Mercola, would like to institute air abrasion/ozone and “biological” dentistry into their practices and make it more widely available there.
 Because dental visits cost the equivalent of $5.00-15.00 U.S. dollars, the economics of a requested training/book tour visit is not yet feasible.
 Please donate if you would like to help Carol continue her advocacy work to finance travel, both to India and within the United States to advocate for desperately needed change.
 She continues to refuse corporate sponsorship for her work in order to remain neutral and funds her work largely via her dental hygiene salary.
 All donations will help fund her work.
 Thank you!

 Dentistry is one of the most invasive, material and surgically-oriented disciplines in health care.
 Biological dentists know all choices affect biological systems.
 They try to use the latest technology, techniques, and least hazardous materials to protect everyone involved.
 This Introduction to BioLOGICAL Dentistry video, released in tandem with Avoiding the $6100.00 Death Spiral, outlines a few concerns biological dentists address.
+Note: Biological and Biomimetic Dentistry are not synonymous, though in my opinion that they should be.
+Biological dentists who practice biomimetics are noted in my database.

 Oral Biofilm Formation